jd-wheaton/lfs7.8-systemd/README.md

 # jd-wheaton/lfs7.8-systemd
-- A Journey: Mastering Linux with an LFS Project.
+- A Personal Journey: Mastering Linux with an LFS Project.

 # Derivative
 - I will be using LFS-BOOK-7.8-systemd.pdf as a guide